 Last year, 3 girls graduated and there are currently 16 girls and their mothers and aunts who are making bracelets and other jewelry in the traditional Maasai style.
 This is all for the purpose of trying to keep the girls in their community in school.
 All proceeds pay for school tuition and school related expenses outright.
 The program has since grown, and as of now, 25 girls in the Enoosaen community beaded wristbands and necklaces in the traditional Maasai style and have been funding their own education through the Enkisoma program.

 Agnes’ entire secondary schooling was financed through the Enkisoma program.
 She finished secondary school and remained at home for two years because her father is still not supporting her and her mother is very ill.
 Her family could not afford to send her to university.
 But with the help of Seeds to Sew, Agnes applied to Kenyatta University in Nairobi and was accepted!
 As her mother is ill and her father still doesn’t support her, her tuition, lodging, travel and food expenses are being covered by generous supporters of Seeds to Sew.

-After graduating high school, she got married and gave birth to a baby girl at home.
+After graduating high school, she gave birth to a baby girl.
 She wants her daughter to have a better start of life than she did, and hopes that she does not experience the same difficulties.